tryton/tryton/doc/design.rst

 Line Component
 --------------

-The *Sale Line Component* concept defines for a `Sale Line
-<sale:model-sale.line>` the quantity of a `Product Component
-<model-product.component>` to be shipped instead of the kit.
+The *Sale Line Component* concept defines for a *Sale Line* the quantity of a `Product Component <model-product.component>` to be shipped instead of the kit.

 .. seealso::